 You can start recruiting presenters or Conference leaders even before announcing the Conference to the general public.
 Posting a general call for presenters is common practice, but you might also contact individual Judges who are specialists in a particular topic or known for being skilled presenters.

 Content for Conferences should be finalized at least 2 weeks prior to the event.
-Presentations that lack preparation negatively affect Conference attendees and can undermine that hard work that other presenters may invest in your event.
+Presentations that lack preparation negatively affect Conference attendees and can undermine the hard work that other presenters may invest in your event.
 As a Conference Organizer, it is your responsibility to ensure that you are providing attendees with a positive experience.

 Planning the Conference Schedule